esimov/colorquant/README.md

 The implementation is mainly based on the article from <a href="http://www.leptonica.com/color-quantization.html">Leptonica</a>.

 The reason why I opted for a custom quantization and dithering algorithm are twofold:
-* First, even the core draw method does provide an error quantization algorithm, it does not implement the support for quantization level (to how many colors we wish to reduce the original image).
+* First, even if the core draw method uses an error quantization algorithm, it does not provide support for the quantization level, which means to how many colors we wish to reduce the original image.
 * Second, the dithering method is based exclusively on Floyd-Steinberg dithering method, but there are other dithering algorithm, which can be used (ex.
 Burkes, Stucki, Atkinson, Sierra etc.).

 ### Installation